chauff/cse1500-web-transcripts/_lectures/node.md

   - [Interactive Node.js exercises](../_practicals/nodeschool-exercises.md).
   - [Microsoft's beginner-friendly tutorial on building JavaScript applications with Node.js](https://docs.microsoft.com/en-us/learn/paths/build-javascript-applications-nodejs/)
 - Recommended readings:
+  - Chapters 1, 2, 3 and 6 of the [Web Development with Node & Express book](https://www.oreilly.com/library/view/web-development-with/9781492053507/).
   - The [MDN documentation on Asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) is an excellent source to learn about the topic in more detail.
   - [The world runs on Node.js (Twitter thread)](https://twitter.com/bitandbang/status/1037306199522328577).
   - If you are interested in learning how best to get involved in the Node community, [read this blog post](https://dev.to/azure/start-contributing-to-nodejs-in-the-new-year-3dlh) on how to go about it.